 Museums and galleries

-The Corrective Services NSW Museum is located at Cooma in the Monaro region of New South Wales.
+The NSW State Correctional Museum is located at Cooma in the Monaro region of New South Wales.
 Adjacent to it stand Cooma Correctional Centre and other historic buildings.

 The museum showcases the History of NSW Corrections since 1788.
 It contains information, displays and artefacts from convict days to the present.